shivannis/xandr-docs-public/xandr-docs/articles/monetize/foreign-exchange-margin.md

 ---
-title: Foreign Exchange Margin
+title: Microsoft Monetize - Foreign Exchange Margin
-description: The article helps you to discover how Xandr manages Foreign Exchange Margin (FX Margin) to handle media costs in non-USD currencies.
-This charge safeguards against currency exchange rate risks during monthly buying and selling activities. ms.date: 10/28/2023
+description: The article reveals how Xandr handles Foreign Exchange Margin (FX Margin) to mitigate currency risks in non-USD media costs during monthly transactions. ms.date: 10/28/2023
 ---

-# Foreign exchange margin
+# Microsoft Monetize - Foreign exchange margin

 Xandr charges an **FX Margin** (Foreign Exchange Margin) for clearing media cost in non-USD currencies.This charge is applied to offset the risk that Xandr assumes due to the natural fluctuations of currency exchange rates during the course of a month of buying/selling activity.
 If you have any questions